handley-lab/anesthetic/docs/source/samples.rst

-While MCMC explores effectively only the posterior bulk, nested sampling explores the full parameter space, allowing us to calculate and plot not only the posterior distribution, but also the prior distribution (or the distribution at any temperature really), by setting the inverse temperature parameter ``beta=0`` (``1/beta=kT``) in the :meth:`anesthetic.samples.NestedSamples.set_beta` method:
+While MCMC explores effectively only the posterior bulk, nested sampling explores the full parameter space, allowing us to calculate and plot not only the posterior distribution, but also the prior distribution (or indeed the distribution at any temperature), by setting the inverse temperature parameter ``beta=0`` (``1/beta=kT``) in the :meth:`anesthetic.samples.NestedSamples.set_beta` method: